-- 1. Premium Pricing: The cost of the program is \$23,500, which includes tuition, fees, books and class materials, orientation retreat, meals on class weekends, travel to one or more conferences, membership in a professional organization and a subscription to an ADR journal.
-The cost includes a non-refundable reservation fee of \$500 which is due upon official notification of acceptance in order to reserve a place in the program.
-NOTE: Insurance premiums associated with health insurance required by the University for all international students are not included in the cost of the program; - 2.
-Financial Aid: All MSCM applicants are encouraged to apply for financial aid in the event of an emergency that could prevent them from fulfilling their commitment to the program.
+Premium Pricing: The cost of the program is \$24,725, which includes tuition, fees, books and class materials, orientation retreat, meals on class weekends, travel to one or more conferences, membership in a professional organization and a subscription to an ADR journal.
+The cost

+- Financial Aid: All MSCM applicants are encouraged to apply for financial aid in the event of an emergency that could prevent them from fulfilling their commitment to the program.
 See Financial Aid in Tuition, Expenses, and Financial Aid; - 3.
-Fee Schedule and Deadlines: Tuition is prorated over the length of the program with a payment of \$5,750 due on or before the first day of class each semester; - 4.
+Fee Schedule and Deadlines: Tuition is pro-rated over the length of the program with a payment of \$6,181.25

+- due on or before the first day of class each semester; - 4.
 Payment of Fees: Payment of the \$500 reservation fee is due on notification of acceptance to the program.
-Payment of this fee and the \$5,750 semester tuition fee can be made by check to the MSCM Program Manager.
-Payment by credit card can be made only online for an additional service fee of 2.7% or approximately \$150. - 5.
-Refund Policy: The MSCM policy states that 30% of the \$5,750 will be refunded, if a student withdraws before the semester deadline.
-No refunds will be given for withdrawing from classes after the following dates:
+Payment of this fee and the \$6,181.25 semester tuition fee can be made by check to the MSCM Program Manager.
+Payment by credit card can be made only online for an additional service fee of 2.75% or approximately \$170. - 5.
+Refund Policy: The MSCM policy states that 30% of the \$6,181.25 will be refunded, if a student withdraws before the semester deadline.
+Percentage refunds begin: